jannelliv/flinkMonitor/trace-generator/src/main/resources/README.txt

     -t <timestamp>
             The initial timestamp used for the first events (default: 0).

+Options 1:

+    -S | -L | -T
+            Selects the star, linear, or triangle event pattern (see below).
+            Exactly one of these (or -P) must be selected.

+    -P <pattern>
+            Specifies a custom event pattern.
+A pattern consists of three event names, each followed by a comma-separated list of variables enclosed in parentheses.

     -x <violation ratio>
             The frequency of violations, relative to the total number of